-- Make payments securely.
+- Review privacy policies.
+Review the privacy policy for the website/merchant you are visiting.
+Know what information the merchant is collecting about you, how it will be stored, how it will be used, and if it will be shared or sold to others. - Make payments securely.
 Pay by credit card rather than debit card.
 Credit/charge card transactions are protected by the Fair Credit Billing Act.
 Cardholders are typically only liable for the first \$50 in unauthorized charges.
 If online criminals obtain your debit card information they have the potential to empty your bank account. - Use temporary account authorizations.
 Some credit card companies offer virtual or temporary credit card numbers.
 This service gives you a temporary account number for online transactions.
 These numbers are issued for a short period of time and cannot be used after that period. - Select merchants carefully.
-Limit your online shopping to merchants you know and trust.
-Confirm the online seller's physical address and phone number in case you have questions or problems.
-If you have questions about a merchant check with the Better Business Bureau or the Federal Trade Commission. - Keep a record.
+Limit your online shopping to merchants you trust.
+Confirm the online seller's physical address and phone number beforehand.
+If you have problems, concerns, or questions regarding a merchant, check with the Better Business Bureau or the Federal Trade Commission.
+Don't forget to review merchant's return policies to avoid product return issues. - Keep a record.
 Keep a record of your online transactions, including the product description and price, the online receipt, and copies of every e-mail you send or receive from the seller.
 Review your credit card and bank statements for unauthorized charges.